ligi/docs/docs/trezor-faq/_sources/threats.rst.txt

 24! ÷ 256 × 8096 = 19621680704813697269760000 times

-The bitcoin network is capable of preforming `176 537 883 000 000 000 <https://blockchain.info/charts/hash-rate>`_ iterations of `SHA-256 <https://en.bitcoin.it/wiki/Hash>`_ each second.
+The bitcoin network is capable of performing `176 537 883 000 000 000 <https://blockchain.info/charts/hash-rate>`_ iterations of `SHA-256 <https://en.bitcoin.it/wiki/Hash>`_ each second.

-If we wave our hands a bit, we can claim that SHA-512 and SHA-256 are the same difficulty (which they aren't but let's pretend they are).
+If we wave our hands a bit, we can claim that SHA-512 and SHA-256 are equally difficult (which they aren't but let's pretend they are).
 Therefore, it should take somewhere around half of:

 (24! ÷ 256 × 8096) ÷ 176 537 883 000 000 000 ÷ 60 ÷ 60 ÷ 24 ÷ 365 = 3.5 years